-- In addition, as part of the EPOS cluster, we have access to family Outreach Workers, a Local Inclusion Leader and an Art and Play Therapy Worker.
+- In addition, as part of the EPOSS cluster, we have access to Family Outreach Workers, a Local Inclusion Leader and an Art and Play Therapy Worker.

-What are the arrangements for handling complaints about the provision made at the school from parents of children with SEND?
+What are the arrangements for handling complaints from parents of children with SEN about the provision made at the school?

-- The complaint is initially dealt with by the class teacher.
+- The complaint is dealt with by the class teacher.

 - The complainant needs to feel that they have been listened to and that all the points raised have been addressed.